dustMason/grunt-awssum-deploy/README.md

 #### options.allow_dot_notation
 Type: `Boolean`

 Skip the Amazon security feature that prevents you from connecting to any bucket with a period (.) in its name.
-Must be set to `true` if you bucket name contains a period.
+Must be set to `true` if your bucket name contains a period.
 Defaults to **false**.

 #### Note
 The project is based on [awssum](http://awssum.io), and uses code from a [gist](https://gist.github.com/chilts/3687910) by @chilts and @twhid.